skacem/skacem.github.io/_posts/2021-12-03-Customer-Segmentation-and-Profiling.md

 customers.loc[customers['recency']<= 365, 'segment'] = "active"

 ```
 Let's print and visualize the results.
+Make sure before that you have the `squarify` package installed.
+It is very handy, when it comes to Tremapping [^2].

+[^2]: Tremapping is a data visualization technique that displays hierarchical data using rectangles of decreasing sizes, often called nesting, to create treemap charts.
+As the name suggests, treemap charts depict data in a tree-like format.

 ```python
 # Print the results